jtgsystems/OCR-TOOL-REALTIME/README.md

-# 📝 OCR Drag-N-Drop Tool
+# 📝 OCR Drag-N-Drop Tool (Work in Progress)

 > 🔍 Extract text from images with a simple drag and drop!

+⚠️ **WORK IN PROGRESS** ⚠️ This tool is actively being developed.
+While functional, we're continuously adding features and improvements.
+We welcome contributions from the community!

 ## ✨ Features